namsor/rapidminer-onomastics-extension/README.md

 C:\Program Files (x86)\Rapid-I\RapidMiner5\lib\plugins\rapidminer-NamSor-5.3.001.jar

 ## Create your first process
-Create a simple Excel document with columns firstName, lastName and a few contacts.
+Create a simple Excel document with columns first_name, last_name and a few contacts.
 Drag and drop the Read Excel operator (Import->Data->Read Excel) and launch the Import Configuration Wizard.
 Default values should be OK through the wizard, except Encoding should be set to UTF-8 (Unicode, especially required if you would like to genderize Chinese, Russian or Arabic names).

-Drag and drop the Extract Gender operator (Operators>Onomastics> Extract Gender) and connect it with the Excel file and a CSV exporter to view the results.
+Drag and drop the Extract Gender operator (Operators>Data Transformation/Attribute Set Reduction and Transformation/Generation> Extract Gender) and connect it with the Excel file and a CSV exporter to view the results.

-Leave the APIKey / APIChannel blanks to use the free GendRE API.
+Leave the api_key / api_channels to default to use the free GendRE API.

 ## Network/API troubleshooting
 In case of network error,